Group-6-CPS831-CP8202/app/frontend/README.md

   - Data visualization library
   - Find out here at [https://d3js.org/getting-started#d3-in-react](https://d3js.org/getting-started#d3-in-react)

+## Setting Up Locally

+1. Install LTS version of Node (recommended version in `.nvmrc`)
+2. CD into this directory and install via `npm install`
+3. Start the dev server with `npm run dev`

 ## React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.